BCDA-APS/gestalt/docs/templates.md

 * **'!font'** - A Font specification, will recognize a dash followed by a font name.
 Optionally, extra dashes can also specify font style and size. '-DejaVu Sans Mono - regular - 16'

-* **'!enum'** - A menu selection, will recognize a value that contains a double-colon within

 * **'!geom'** - A rectangle geometry, will recognize numbers separated by an 'x' character.
 Either 'Width x Height' or 'X x Y x Width x Height'

-* **'!set'** - A grouped enumeration, will recognize multiple enums separated by the '|' character

 * **'!align'** - A font alignment, will recognize a combined set of words in the form of VerticalHorizontal.
 Vertical can be any of "Top, Bottom, Center, or Middle".
 Horizontal can be any of "Left, Right, Center, or Middle".
 If both Horizontal and Vertical are to be centered you can use just a single instance of Center or Middle.

+* **'!enum'** - A menu selection, will recognize a value that contains a double-colon within.
+(Necessary for Qt only)

+* **'!set'** - A grouped enumeration, will recognize multiple enums separated by the '|' character.
+(Necessary for Qt only)

 ## Included Files

 Unlike standard yaml files, layout files have the capability to include other yml files to provide reuseability.
-There are two useful yml files already included with Gestalt, 'colors.yml' and 'widgets.yml'.
+There are a set of useful yml files already included with Gestalt in the /widgets folder.

-Colors provides a set of named colors that can be used instead of constantly specifying hex values.
+colors.yml provides a set of named colors that can be used instead of constantly specifying hex values.
 The naming convention matches up with the full list of CSS colors, alongside some specially named ones like 'alarm_red' and 'edit_blue' that match up with frequently used conventions in MEDM.
 These colors are specified as aliases, so can be used in